 1. Take the time to clean up whatever is blocking the inscription, but do no physical changes or cleaning that may damage the markers in any way.
 My most used tools are a battery powered weed wacker, a spray bottle of water, paper towels and a whisk broom.
 Also on hand are a pair of grass trimmers, garden knife, bug spray and hand sanitizer.

-2. Shoot with a high resolution and reduce it to just below the FaG limit for posting it so that viewers will have a large enough inscription to read.
+3. Shoot it with high resolution.
+If necessary, later reduce it to just below the FaG limit for posting it so that viewers will have a large enough inscription to read.
 The higher the resolution, the better it can be enlarged.